kickfliph/auto_install/README.md

 Thanks to Brian White for his excellent software, which will allow us to enjoy our hobby.
 This software is the best one for tunning your Quadcopters https://pidtoolbox.com and now is working on Linux.
 By following Brian's documentation for the installation he explained 2 installation methods the first method is `./MyAppInstaller_web.install -agreeToLicense yes` so I wrote a simple script to make the installation process easier for the second method.

-- 1 Make sure you have already downloaded and unzipped the PIDtoolbox for Linux
+- 1 Make sure you have already downloaded and unzipped the PIDtoolbox for Linux folder
 - 2 Navigate into it and move to the installer folder
 - 3 Copy and paste the file auto_install_mtlb.sh
 - 4 Change it to be executable by typing this in the terminal `$chmod 755 auto_install_mtlb.sh` and press enter